Table of Contents

 This article will take you 6 minutes to read.
-Feel free to leave your questions in the comment section, they will be answered!
+Feel free to leave your questions in the comment section – I do my best to answer all of them!

 Gynecomastia as a natural bodybuilder?
 You’re not alone!

-Both men and women will produce androgen and estrogen hormones during these phases.
+Both men and women will produce androgen and estrogen hormones during these formative stages.
 Estrogen is at a higher level of production for women – this hormone develops most female traits like breast.
+Male sex hormones, including testosterone and its derivatives, are released in large quantities.

 What’s the point of going to the gym if you have puffy nipples?

 First, you may feel like it simply doesn’t look good.
-Secondly, you might be called out for using performance-enhancing drugs even though you’re not someone looking to compete professionally or use any PEDs.
-So that might be bothering.
+Secondly, you might be called out for using performance-enhancing drugs even though you’re a natural, or not someone looking to compete professionally or use any PEDs.

 Even if you are not doing anything, but you let your attention go to it, you can feel your nipples are big and swollen.
-There is like an extra weight on your chest, which is uncomfortable.
+There is like an extra weight on your chest, which is uncomfortable, and it can react negatively to things like friction – or just lower your mood.

 You have gynecomastia but you do not go to the gym, will going to the gym help you?